 Give Gaia a shot!

-It’s the most clean, intuitive hiking app I’ve ever used.
+It’s the cleanest, most intuitive hiking app I’ve ever used.
 Definitely worth the price of a dinner out.

 I’m curious to hear what you think.

 Also curious if you think you know of something better!
 If you’ve used this app, how do you think it stacks up against others?
 I’ve been looking for the best hiking app for a long time, and I’ve stuck with this one!